in partnership with

 The Freedom KL25Z is an ultra-low-cost development platform for Kinetis® L Series KL1x (KL14/15) and KL2x (KL24/25) MCUs built on Arm® Cortex®-M0+ processor.

 Features include easy access to MCU I/O, battery-ready, low-power operation, a standard-based form factor with expansion board options and a built-in debug interface for flash programming and run-control. >>>Read more

 A chassis package consists of a base plate with four wheels, two motors and a steering servo, a battery pack, a simple black/white camera with mounting rod, a motor driver and the FRDM-KL25Z computer.
 The camera gives the car eyes to scan an process the track in front.

 The circuit, which the cars have to drive by themselves, consists of a mixture of curves, crossings, chicanes and straight sections.
-There are also shaking strips and small hills.
-The trace is defined by two-inch wide black lines at a fixed distance of about 33.5 cm from each other on a white surface.
+The trace is defined by two-inch wide black lines at a fixed distance of about 55 cm from each other on a white surface.
 Learn all about the track design!

 Besides a fully equipped car kit and latest NXP technology, we offer you software support to quick start the NXP CUP.
 MathWorks provides complimentary Matlab and Simulink along with toolboxes required to succeed in the competition.
-Visit the dedicated NXP Cup page on the MathWorks website to request software and learn more about MathWorks support for the NXP Cup.
-Also there is a Gitbook page giving you a quick start!
+Also there is a Gitbook page and further documentation giving you a quick start!